vildiur/ai-agent/README.md

 > `source .venv/bin/activate`

 Check config file and set up which model you want to use

 ***default config for gemini flash, please review config files to select your desired model or switch to ollama provider***

-***modify the .env file which contains your API key, be sure to keep it in gitignore, do not publish your API key!!!!!***
+***For Google Gemini: modify the .env file which contains your API key, be sure to keep it in gitignore, do not publish your API key!!!!!***

 > `GEMINI_API_KEY='MY-APY-KEY-0000'`